TL-Chandrasena/Diabetes_Prediction/README.md

 ✔ Performance evaluation using accuracy, precision, recall, F1-score, and ROC AUC ✔ Hyperparameter tuning for optimized predictions
 ✔ Comparison of model performance to determine the best classifier

+🔄 Data Preprocessing

+Handled missing values using imputation methods.

+Removed outliers in BMI using statistical analysis.

+Feature scaling applied for optimal model performance.

+Categorized BMI into Underweight, Normal, and Overweight.

+Explored feature importance using SHAP and correlation analysis.

+🎯 Results & Key Findings

+Extra Trees achieved the highest accuracy with an ROC AUC score of 0.9849.

+XGBoost and CatBoost also performed strongly, making them reliable choices for diabetes prediction.

+Feature importance analysis showed that BMI, age, general health status, and physical activity were significant predictors.